Moving to Spain: Expat Registration Guide

 Your local Centro de Salud (health centre) in the area covered by your empadronamiento.
 Ask at the admin desk to register and choose a general practitioner (medico de cabecera).

-Autonomo Registration (RETA - Regimen Especial de Trabajadores Autonomos)
+Self-Employment Registration (Autonomo / RETA: Regimen Especial de Trabajadores Autonomos)

-MANDATORYEU + Non-EUSelf-employed persons (autonomos) in Spain must register with two separate authorities: the TGSS (Tesoreria General de la Seguridad Social) for mandatory RETA social contributions, and the Tax Agency (Agencia Tributaria) for tax purposes using form Modelo 036 or 037.
-Spain's 2023 quota reform made RETA contributions income-based.
-New autonomos benefit from a reduced starting rate (tarifa plana) of EUR 80 per month for the first 12 months.
+MANDATORYEU + Non-EUSelf-Employment Registration (Autonomo / RETA: Regimen Especial de Trabajadores Autonomos) in Spain: Within 60 days before starting self-employed activity.
+In practice, register as close to your start date as possible to minimise social contribution payments before earning.
+Self-employed workers (Autonomos) in Spain must register with two separate authorities: the Social Security Treasury (TGSS / Tesoreria General de la Seguridad Social) for mandatory contributions under the RETA scheme, and the Tax Agency (Agencia Tributaria) for tax registration via Modelo 036 or 037.
+Spain's 2023 contribution reform made RETA payments income-based.
+New Autonomos benefit from a reduced flat-rate (Tarifa Plana) of EUR 80/month for the first 12 months, rising gradually thereafter.
 RETA contributions cover healthcare, sick pay, maternity and paternity benefits, and pension entitlements.

 - NIE number